-Donald Trump Supporters Turn On The US President Following Air Strikes On Syria: ‘Where Will It End?’
+Donald Trump Supporters Turn On The U.S. President Following Air Strikes On Syria: ‘Where Will It End?’

 — Ann Coulter (@AnnCoulter) April 7, 2017

 The United States’ missile strikes against a Syrian air base reportedly killed nine civilians — four of them children — and six servicemen.
-This is Trump’s first direct attack on Bashar Assad’s regime as US president.
+This is Trump’s first direct attack on Bashar Assad’s regime as U.S. president.

-Britain supported the US attack, describing the deadly assault as an “appropriate response” to Assad’s “barbaric” chemical attack in Syria.
-Russia, however, warned that the assault will damage its relations with the US.
+Britain supported the U.S. attack, describing the deadly assault as an “appropriate response” to Assad’s “barbaric” chemical attack in Syria.
+Russia, however, warned that the assault will damage its relations with the U.S..

 The Kremlin described the assault as an “aggression against a sovereign state in violation of international law.”
-Russian president Vladimir Putin said through his spokesperson that he believed the US had launched missile strikes under a “far-fetched pretext,” according to USA Today.
+Russian president Vladimir Putin said through his spokesperson that he believed the U.S. had launched missile strikes under a “far-fetched pretext,” according to USA Today.

 WW3 FEARS: Russia THREATENS Donald Trump with 'negative consequences' if he strikes Syria #Syria @realDonaldTrump https://t.co/tLzDDG87vx pic.twitter.com/CEoVc84kwX